8ta4/blog/drafts/Does the "less is more" principle apply to AI agents?.md

 But then I can't shake the feeling that this is a shortsighted move.
 I worry I'm building something that's going to be obsolete the moment a smarter model drops.

-With how fast everything is moving, is this constrained approach to agent design a form of premature optimization?
+With how fast everything is moving, is this constrained approach a form of premature optimization?